 If a hydrocarbon oil is used in this pump, do not use the pump to process oxygen in concentrations greater than 25% in volume.
-If the oxygen concentration is greater than 25%, there is a risk of fire or explosion in the oil-box of the pump.
+There is a risk of fire or explosion in the oil-box of the pump.

-Do not use the E2M28 or E2M30 pump to pump hazardous substances.
+Do not use the E1M18 or E2M18 pump to pump hazardous substances.

 Obey the safety instructions listed below and take note of appropriate precautions.
-If not, injury to people and damage to equipment can result.
+Failure to do so can cause injury to people and damage to equipment.